 Here are some clever ways you can increase remote employee engagement and establish a fun work culture.

-Copy What Worked In Your Office
+Repeat What Worked In Your In-Person Office

 Before your workers became remote, what made your business attractive to job applicants?
 Did you schedule regular happy hours?
 Did you provide lunch for employees once a week?